Press Releases: **New Releases**

 Ohio law provides for a reduction of taxable value for property owners when damage has occurred.

-In the wake of the recent storms and wind, Auditor Jill Thompson alerts property owners of real estate and manufactured homes that they may claim a reduction in the taxable value of their property for any damage that has occurred.
+In the wake of the recent storms and wind, Auditor Jill Davidson alerts property owners of real estate and manufactured homes that they may claim a reduction in the taxable value of their property for any damage that has occurred.

 - Property owners must file an application with the county auditor timely